greg-dubrow/tidy-tuesday-projects/2020/tt_2020-04-07_letour/README.md

 \* The stage\_results\_id & rank fields needs leading zeros. \* The rank
 field needs a bit of clean-up to fix the 1000s codes.

+In the process of cleaning and comparing to the stage winners set, I noticed there were some problems in years where individual stages were split into 2 or 3 legs (A, B & C).
+Either while it was scraped or combined, the A leg results ended up repeating to the B leg, and in some cases the C leg wasn’t reported.
+I put it in as an issue in the github repo.
+But that shouldn’t take away from what’s an amazing dataset to work with.
+In the analysis section I’ll work around the problems with those stages.

     glimpse(tdf::editions)
     #> Rows: 106